Last updated on December 4th, 2023 at 11:24 am

 Getting to Tai O Fishing Village

-Tai O fishing village is located on Lantau Island in Hong Kong.
-You need a special license to drive up there.
-Since most people don’t have that, here are the ways to get there from the city center.
+Since most people don’t have that, these are the ways of getting there from the city center.

-- Take the ferry from Central to Tai O
+- Take the ferry from Central to Mui Wo then a bus to Tai O

 - Drive to Tung Chung, park there, and then take a bus to Tai O

-- Take a blue taxi (for the Lantau Island district) to Tai O but this is the most expensive option
+- Take a blue taxi (for the Lantau Island district) to Tai O (the most expensive option)

 The Bus Ride to Tai O Fishing Village

-For those who don’t know what that is, it’s a transportation card except people can also buy things with it (nothing crazy expensive because there’s a limit on how much you can put in your Octopus card).
+It’s pretty convenient because you can also buy things with it.
+Nothing crazy expensive though because there’s a limit on how much you can put on your Octopus.
 It’s great for people who hate carrying around change.

-The bus reminded me of a Peter Pan/Greyhound bus style.
-I used to take those a lot when I went to New York City to visit my aunt from Boston.
+(The bus reminded me of a Peter Pan or Greyhound bus.
+If you lived in North America, you’ve probably heard of those.
+I used to take those a lot when I went to New York City to visit my aunt from Boston.)

-Since it was a weekend, the bus was understandably full and loud.
+Since it was a weekend, the bus to Tai O was understandably full and loud.
 The entire ride was about 40 minutes but it felt like it took forever.
 It was a long-winded uphill road.
-I actually got motion sickness because of all the turns.

 Tai O Fishing Village Tourist Attractions

-There was a ton of beautiful street art in Tai O fishing village.
-You’ll see a bunch as you’re walking around.
-There’s one that stands out and it’s near Kwan Kai temple.
-The street art covered the whole wall and people were lining up to take a picture.
+The one that stands out is near Kwan Kai temple.
+The street art covers the whole wall and you’ll see people lining up to take a picture.

 Other Tourist Attractions

 There are also hiking trails and temples you can visit.
-We did not go to these but I wanted to include them in my blog post for people who are interested to go.
+Since I did not go to these, I cannot comment but it is an option.

 Food at Tai O Fishing Village